 First Page of the Anonymized Manuscript: Title, Abstract and Keywords

-For Original Research Manuscripts, include an abstract using the following headings: (limit 250 words).
-Purpose of the study should be included in Background and sample sizes must be included in Methods.
+For Original Research manuscripts, include an abstract using the headings listed below (limit 250 words).
+Purpose of the study should be included in Background, and sample sizes must be included in Methods.
 Conclusions should contain a statement about the clinical relevance of the research.

-For Review manuscripts, include an abstract using the following headings: (limit 250 words).
-Purpose of the study should be included in Background.
+For Review manuscripts, include an abstract using the headings listed below (limit 250 words).
+Purpose of the study should be included in the Background.
 Methods should include information on data sources, study selection, data extraction, and data synthesis.
 Conclusions should contain implications for practice, policy, and/or research.

 For Letters to the Editor, no abstract is required.
 Please include keywords only.

 Include 3-5 keywords placed directly underneath the abstract.
 Use MeSH key words when possible: http://www.nlm.nih.gov/mesh/meshhome.html.

 Limit references to those that best support the text.
 Cite references in the text according to the style outlined in the Publication Manual of the American Psychological Association, 7th edition, and format the reference list in APA 7th edition style.
 Cite current, primary sources only.
 Include DOI numbers for all sources for which they are available.
 JAPNA will review all citations to preprints.
 If the preprint has been published in a journal, the citation should be to the published version and not the preprint.
 When citing a preprint in the text, add (PREPRINT) in the parentheses after the author’s name and year.
 In the reference list, add (Preprint) after the repository name.

 - A Title and Note for each table must be included in the manuscript main document.